Ionizing radiation: Charged nuclei

-Charged nuclei are characteristic of galactic cosmic rays and solar particle events and except for alpha particles (charged helium nuclei) have no natural sources on the earth.
+Charged nuclei are characteristic of galactic cosmic rays and solar particle events and except for alpha particles (charged helium nuclei) have no natural sources on Earth.
 In space, however, very high energy protons, helium nuclei, and HZE ions can be initially stopped by relatively thin layers of shielding, clothes, or skin.
 However, the resulting interaction will generate secondary radiation and cause cascading biological effects.
 If just one atom of tissue is displaced by an energetic proton, for example, the collision will cause further interactions in the body.
 This is called "linear energy transfer" (LET), which utilizes elastic scattering.

 LET can be visualized as a billiard ball hitting another in the manner of the conservation of momentum, sending both away with the energy of the first ball divided between the two unequally.
 When a charged nucleus strikes a relatively slow-moving nucleus of an object in space, LET occurs and neutrons, alpha particles, low-energy protons, and other nuclei will be released by the collisions and contribute to the total absorbed dose of tissue.